Jay-pn34/Extended-Prime/README.md

+# **Extended Prime Theory**

+Extended prime numbers are a class of numbers derived from traditional prime numbers.
+While prime numbers are only divisible by 1 and themselves, extended primes expand on this concept by allowing additional divisors such as 2, 3, 4, 5, and so on.

+The focus of extended prime studies is to analyze how the selection of the first prime number influences the formation of new prime-like sequences.
+By varying the starting value, different sets of numbers qualify as primes within these new classes, leading to unique patterns and insights into number properties.

+This theory was conceived by the owner of this repository as an original exploration into prime number behavior.
+It aims to provide a broader perspective on number theory by investigating how prime distributions evolve under modified initial conditions.

 # Extended Prime

 Extended Prime is a Python project that generates and visualizes prime numbers starting from various initial values.
 The project includes: